hafsairfan01/AdvancedGeospatial_Lab6/README.md

 # Advanced Geospatial - Lab 6: Line Simplification

-This project is part of Lab 6 for the Advanced Geospatial course.
-It focuses on simplifying polylines using Turf.js, and visualizing everything interactively on a Leaflet map.
+This assignment focuses on simplifying polylines using Turf.js, and visualizing everything interactively on a Leaflet map.

 ---